 Industrial PCs

-Industrial computers, also known as box PCs and industrial systems, package ruggedized SBCs or COM‑and‑carrier stacks inside a durable enclosure with flexible mounting options.
+Industrial computers, also known as industrial box PCs and industrial systems, package ruggedized SBCs or COM‑and‑carrier stacks inside a durable enclosure with flexible mounting options and easily accessible I/O connectors.
+They primarily use passive “fanless” thermal dissipation for minimal maintenance and maximum availability.

-They support expansion features, offer accessible I/O similar to commercial computers, and often use the enclosure itself for thermal dissipation in fanless designs.
 Some models include ingress protection for harsh environments.
 Because they arrive as complete systems, industrial PCs can be faster and simpler to deploy than board‑level solutions.
+They support expansion features for memory and connectivity similar to commercial computers.

 Panel PCs

-Panel PCs combine an embedded SBC with a touch‑screen display to create a self‑contained HMI (human‑machine interface).
+Panel PCs combine an embedded SBC with a touch‑screen display to create a self‑contained HMI (human‑machine interface) device that can be stand-alone or built into an application.
 They’re widely used in industrial control, kiosks, and digital signage.
 Screen size, display quality, and touch technology must align with the application environment.
-Ingress protection can be built into the panel PC or provided by the equipment it’s mounted into.
+Ingress protection can be built into a self-enclosed panel PC or provided by the equipment an open frame model is mounted into.

 Impact of Increasing SWaP Requirements on Embedded Computers